 Lord of the Flies is an exceptional novel which has had several different influencing factors on current culture.
-The novel forces the reader to consider human culture, where all social boundaries and rules have been removed.
-What story does this novel tell, and how has it affected modern culture?
+The novel forces the reader to take a closer look into the human culture, where all social boundaries and rules have been removed.
+What story does this novel have to tell, and how has it affected modern culture?

 Lord of the Flies not only sold millions of copies, but it was translated into 26 different languages, and became a standard in schools.
 Lord of the Flies appears on the reading lists of both high schools and colleges (Lambert, 1993).
 Many students have had experience with the novel by the time they have graduated high school.
 It’s not easy to find someone who hasn’t at least heard of Lord of the Flies.

 A black and white film of Lord of the Flies was produced in 1961, by Peter Brook.
 The film has received a lot of praise over the years.
 Some critics believe that the film is better, because it was shot in black and white.
 They feel that the black and white images add some depth, and weight, to the “chilling story” (Lord of the Flies Company, 1963).
 The full-length movie that was released in 1963 can be viewed for free, via the Internet.
 The 1963 motion picture version of the Lord of the Flies is said to be better than the book itself (Lord of the Flies Company, 1963).
 Rarely does it happen that readers of a book consider the movie to be better.
 This goes to show the dedication put into the production of the motion picture.